Warsaw

 Multimedia Fountain Park

 A short walk north of the Old Town you’ll find Multimedia Fountain Park, whose main attraction is - can you guess? - a spectacular fountain that can spray 800 cubic metres of water 25m into the air as part of a stunning show combining light, sound, water and lasers.
 The achieved visual effects include Warsaw’s iconic Syrenka (mermaid) moving through a curtain of water.
-In winter these shows are set to popular holiday music and take place on-the-hour from 16:00 to 20:00 (last show) until the end of January.
+Typically opening the first week of December, these shows are set to popular holiday music and take place on-the-hour from 16:00 to 20:00 (last show) until the end of January.
 Admission free and super popular, get there early to enjoy the beautifully decorated park, which includes a light maze, and stake out a seat.
-The light show starts in December
+They haven't yet announced the opening weekend so check back here later

 Winter lights in Multimedia Fountain Park.